Geometric modular flows in 2d CFT and beyond: Properties of the excited states

 The entropy formula \eqref{eq:covariantEntropy} is thus consistent with the Lorentzian analog of $\sqrt{f'(z_1) \bar{f}'(\bar{z}_1)}$, \ie $\sqrt{u'(\tilde{u}_1)v'(\tilde{v}_1)}$.
 Moreover, in the vacuum sector the IR cutoffs transform in the same way as the UV cutoffs, in contrast to the thermal case discussed below.

-We close this subsection with a consistency check of the entropy formula \eqref{eq:covariantEntropy}: We test that it yields a relative entropy with the expected properties.
-The relative entropy of $\rho_{\Psi}$ with respect to $\rho_{\Omega}$ is defined as and it measures the distinguishability of $|\Psi\rangle$ relative to $|\Omega\rangle$, given access to only $\mathcal{V} = \mathcal{R}$.
+We close this subsection with a consistency check of the entropy formula \eqref{eq:covariantEntropy}: We test that it yields a relative entropy with the expected properties.\footnote{For an analysis of the relative entropy of CFT$_2$ states excited by a conformal transformation, see \cite{deBoer:2023lrd}.} The relative entropy of $\rho_{\Psi}$ with respect to $\rho_{\Omega}$ is defined as and it measures the distinguishability of $|\Psi\rangle$ relative to $|\Omega\rangle$, given access to only $\mathcal{V} = \mathcal{R}$.

 Adding and subtracting the von Neumann entropy of $\rho_{\Omega}$ and using $S(\rho_{\Omega}) = \langle h_{\Omega}\rangle_{\Omega}$,

 While the entropy difference $S(\rho_{\Psi})-S(\rho_{\Omega})$ can have either sign, $S_{\mathrm{rel}}$ is by definition non-negative, as it measures the distinguishability of states, and it vanishes only when $\rho_\Psi = \rho_\Omega$.